 - Coordination problems would need to be solvable, but not solved by default.
 If we are unable to make progress on international coordination issues around advanced AI systems (for instance, because the benefits of being ahead in its development are too substantial), then improving coordination becomes less tractable.
 Conversely, working on this problem has less impact if the problem is likely to solve itself through some other mechanism.

-Meeting all four of these conditions in concert seems somewhat unlikely, so we think the median outcome for an individual working on Sino–Western coordination on AI safety and security will be to have little impact.
+Meeting all four of these conditions in concert seems somewhat unlikely, so we think the median outcome for an individual working on China–Western coordination on AI safety and security will be to have little impact.

 However, in scenarios in which all four of the above are satisfied, your impact could be very large indeed, and so we still recommend this career because of its large expected impact and good backup options.